-- 2.1 This is an equal opportunity school and our aim is to ensure that all pupils achieve the highest academic standards of work and behaviour, in a stimulating and challenging environment which promotes and celebrates achievement. - 2.2 The school's Code of Conduct/Pupil Charter explains the school's expectations of its pupils and what constitutes good behaviour.
-The school's Code of Conduct/Pupil Charter is detailed in the School's Behaviour, Rewards and Sanctions policy. - 2.3 Temporary exclusion (suspension) will be invoked for serious offences.
+- 2.1 This is an equal opportunity school and our aim is to ensure that all Students achieve the highest academic standards of work and behaviour, in a stimulating and challenging environment which promotes and celebrates achievement. - 2.2 The School's code of conduct explains the School's expectations of its Students and what constitutes good behaviour.
+The School's code of conduct is detailed in the School's Behaviour, Rewards and Sanctions policy. - 2.3 Temporary exclusion (internal or external exclusion) will be invoked for serious offences.
 It may also be used for more minor offences after warnings and other sanctions have been tried and failed.
 Permanent exclusion (expulsion) from School is rare and will only be invoked for very serious offences or after previous suspensions have failed to produce the required satisfactory level of behaviour.